 PROOF.
 Every element of C is nearstandard in C by compactness, so there are no unlimited elements, i.e., C is bounded.
 Let a standard point x be infinitely close to some $y \in C$ .
 By compactness of C there is a standard $z \in C$ such that $z \simeq y$ .
-Thus $x = z \in C$ and C is closed.
-LEMMA 10.15.4.
+Thus $x = z \in C$ and C is closed. $\Box$ LEMMA 12.5.2.
 For standard n, if $C \subseteq \mathbb{R}^n$ is closed and bounded then it is compact.
 PROOF.
 For standard n, the condition of infinite proximity in $\mathbb{R}^n$ amounts to the condition of infinite proximity for each of the n coordinates.
 A similar remark applies to boundedness.
 Let $x \in C$ .
 Since C is bounded, x is limited and hence infinitely close to a standard $y \in \mathbb{R}^n$ .
 By closure, $y \simeq x$ entails $y \in C$ .
 Thus x is nearstandard in C. This proves that C is compact.
-Some remarks on REPT appear in the footnote.
-17 &lt;sup>15Goldblatt gives a proof in Theorem 10.3.1 of [7, p.
-119]. &lt;sup>16Here C must be a subset of a metric space for the notion of boundedness to make sense.
-Note that Countable Idealisation (CI) is needed to prove its equivalence to the usual definition "There is a real r such that for all $x \in C$ , d(x,p) < r holds for some (equivalently, all) $p \in C$ ."
-CI is available in SPOT. &lt;sup>17Radically Elementary Probability Theory.
-Nelson's Radically Elementary Probability Theory is based on traditional mathematics plus axioms 1 through 5 stated in [17, Section 4, pp. 13-14].
+12.6.
+Radically Elementary Probability Theory Nelson's Radically Elementary Probability Theory is based on traditional mathematics plus axioms 1 through 5 stated in [13, Section 4, pp. 13-14].
 The axioms 1 through 4 hold in SPOT.
-Axiom 5, which according to Nelson is rarely used, is the axiom CC (see Definition 10.8.4).
+Axiom 5, which according to Nelson is rarely used, is the axiom CC (see Definition 11.2.3).
 It follows that Radically Elementary Probability Theory is conservative over ZF+ADC.
-Furthermore, it follows that all results from [17] automatically hold in SCOT.
-In particular, this includes Nelson's S-integral.
-Further applications include proofs in SPOT of Peano and Osgood theorems for ordinary differential equations [12].
+Furthermore, it follows that all results from [13] automatically hold in SCOT.
+In particular, this includes Nelson's Sintegral.
+112 &lt;sup>1Here C must be a subset of a metric space for the notion of boundedness to make sense.
+Note that Countable Idealisation (CI) is needed to prove its equivalence to the usual definition "There is a real r such that for all $x \in C$ , d(x, p) < r holds for some (equivalently, all) $p \in C$ ."
+CI is available in SPOT.
+Further applications include proofs in SPOT of Peano and Osgood theorems for ordinary differential equations [10].
 Our perspective fits with a relative view of the foundations of mathematics such as that provided by Hamkins' multiverse.
-For the relation between the Gitman-Hamkins "toy" model of the multiverse [6] and nonstandard analysis, see Fletcher et al. [5, Section 7.3].
-Part 3 Topology, Universes, Superstructure CHAPTER 11 Saturation, topology, hyperfinite sets 11.1.
-Saturation of internal sets: the general case In Section 9.5 we treated countable saturation in the case of natural extensions of standard sets.
+For the relation between the Gitman-Hamkins "toy" model of the multiverse [5] and nonstandard analysis, see Fletcher et al. [4, Section 7.3].
+Part 3 Topology, Universes, Superstructure CHAPTER 13 Saturation, topology, hyperfinite sets In Section 9.5 we treated countable saturation in the case of natural extensions of standard sets.
 Now we will deal with the general case of countable saturation for internal sets.
-Theorem 11.1.1.
-The intersection of a decreasing sequence $$X^1 \supset X^2 \supset \cdots \supset X^k \supset \cdots$$ of nonempty internal sets is always nonempty:
+13.1.
+Saturation of internal sets: the general case THEOREM 13.1.1.
+The intersection of a decreasing sequence $X^1\supseteq X^2\supseteq\cdots\supseteq X^k\supseteq\cdots$ of nonempty internal sets is always nonempty: